electrical-pro/ESP32_Robot/README.md

 Use 1.0.6 version of ESP32 Core
 https://github.com/espressif/arduino-esp32/releases/tag/1.0.6

+# Answers to your questions
+!!!
+Read this issue to get common answers: https://github.com/electrical-pro/ESP32_Robot/issues/2 Or create a new issue :)

 # Mode
 This modification of the code contains several changes, one of them is a simple ability to change the direction of the motors individually:
 ```cpp